cem-akkaya/LightAwareness/ReadMe.md

 - Debug views and light thresholds for your game's global lightening conditions.
 - Ability to integrate plugin into any actor on runtime.
 - Ability to get light and buffer pixels from blueprints.
+- Subsystem for accessing light status data and status update events.
+- Integrated update methods for usage if suitable for your project as distance update.

 ## Examples